danyael031/danyael031.github.io/_posts/2020-05-16-Low-spec-CI.md

 ```

-Hooks folder contain sample hooks that run in specific events, in this case we have interest in
+Hooks folder contains sample hooks that run in specific events, we are interest in
 post-update hook.
-For this example I'm gonna show a bash script, but this can be done with any
+For this example I'm going to show a bash script, but this can be done with any
 script language.

 ## Detecting the branch